 Apart from these two values, you should note down the elevation above sea level at which you took these measurements.
 By default, our cloud base calculator assumes this elevation is equal to 0.

 Once you have determined all of these values, the cloud altitude will be calculated automatically according to the following formula:

 cloud base = (temperature - dew point) / 4.4 * 1000 + elevation

 In this formula, the temperature and dew point are expressed in degrees Fahrenheits and the elevation and cloud base altitude are expressed in feet.
-Make sure to adjust the result afterwards if you're using the SI units!
+If you want to use Celsius and meters, the equation looks like this: